 What To Do To Prevent Heart Attack?

 The heart is an amazing organ, but like all parts of the body, it is vulnerable to damage during everyday living.
 Do you know how to avoid a heart attack without medications?

 - The first step to avoiding a heart attack is eating vegetables and fruits.

 - Include fiber-rich grains and legumes in your diet.

 - Start eating nuts and seeds to reduce the risk of a heart attack.

 - Limit your salt and sodium intake.

 - Keep track of your calories.

-Preventing and reversing heart disease without medicine is possible and its starts by understanding the cause.
+Preventing and reversing heart disease is possible and its starts by understanding the cause.
 The above-mentioned steps are very important to reduce the risk of heart disease.
 Lack of exercise smoking and unhealthy dietary choices can make the condition worse.
 However, following a healthy and nutritious diet and making lifestyle changes can help prevent heart disease.

 1. Can You Reverse Heart Disease?